whowin/whowin.github.io/enposts/130003-how_to_get_ipv6_in_c.md

         void            *ifa_data;    /* Address-specific data */
     };
     ```
-* ifa_next 是结构链表的后向指针，指向链表的下一项，当前项为最后一项时，该指针为 NULL；
+* ifa_next is the back pointer of the linked list, pointing to the next item in the linked list.
+When the current item is the last item, the pointer is NULL.
-* ifa_addr 是本文主要用到的项，这是一个 struct sockaddr， 看一下 struct sockaddr 的定义：
+* ifa_addr is the main item used in this article, which is struct sockaddr.
+Take a look at the definition of struct sockaddr:
     ```
     struct sockaddr {
         sa_family_t sa_family;
         char        sa_data[14];
     }
     ```
-* 实际上，当 ifa_addr->sa_family 为 AF_INET 时，ifa_addr 指向 struct sockaddr_in；当 ifa_addr->sa_family 为 AF_INET6 时，ifa_addr 指向一个 struct sockaddr_in6；
+* Actually, when ifa_addr->sa_family is AF_INET, ifa_addr points to struct sockaddr_in.
+When ifa_addr->sa_family is AF_INET6, ifa_addr points to a struct sockaddr_in6.
-* sockaddr_in 和 sockaddr_in6 这两个结构同样可以找到很多介绍文章，这里就不多说了，反正这里面是结构套着结构，要把思路捋顺了才不至于搞乱；
+* The two structures of sockaddr_in and sockaddr_in6 can also find a lot of introduction articles, so I won't talk about them here.
+There are also structures nested within this structure, and you have to straighten your thinking to avoid confusion.
-* 下面是使用 getifaddrs() 获取 ipv6 地址的源程序，可以看到，打印 ipv6 地址的那几行，与上面的那个例子是一样的；
+* Below is the source code to use getifaddrs() to get ipv6 address.
+As you can see, the lines that print the ipv6 address are the same as the example above.
     ```
     #include <arpa/inet.h>
     #include <ifaddrs.h>